liaochihung/IntroToRx_zh_TW/README.md

 IntroToRx(繁體中文版)
 =========

-Content and build for "Introduction to Rx" digital book in Traditional Chinese version.
+Content and build for ["Introduction to Rx"](http://www.introtorx.com/) digital book in Traditional Chinese version.
+This is based on [GitHub](https://github.com/LeeCampbell/IntroToRx) by LeeCampbell.